 Level 4, Year 7–8

 Power up!
-Students design and build a wind turbine and light up their town of the future.
-Along the way they’ll discover the amazing phenomena of electricity and renewable energy, and learn how teamwork can keep the lights on.
+Students design and build a wind turbine and light up their own mini town.
+Along the way they’ll discover the amazing phenomenon of electricity and renewable energy, and learn how teamwork can keep the lights on.

-Operating in Term 3 each year, the Power Challenge provides scaffolded learning aligned to Level 4 of the New Zealand school curriculum.
+Operating in Term 3 as a second phase pilot in 2022, the Power Challenge provides scaffolded learning aligned to Level 4 of the New Zealand school curriculum.
 Teachers are supported with detailed lesson plans, teaching material and resources, a free challenge kit, and where possible a volunteer industry ambassador to help them in areas they may not feel so confident.